tomickristina/PA-Cancer-Immunotherapy-Transformer/README.md

 ### Weights and Biases account
 The [Weights and Biases](https://wandb.ai/site) account is used as MLOps Plattform to store datasets and do some model tuning.

-### Environment Variables
-To run this project, you will need to add the following environment variable to your .env file.\
-`MAIN_PROJECT_NAME`\
-This environment variable should reflect how your project is named in your Weights & Biases account.

 ### Conda Environment
 We recommend to have Anaconda installed which provides package, dependency, and environment management for any language.
 To import the conda environment, execute the following command in the root folder of this project and activate it.